 The Company is engaged in the retail food industry, operating supermarkets in Florida, Georgia, Alabama, South Carolina, Tennessee and North Carolina.
+The Company plans to expand its retail operations into Virginia in 2017.
 The Company has no other significant lines of business or industry segments.
-As of December 26, 2015, the Company operated 1,114 supermarkets including 768 located in Florida, 182 in Georgia, 61 in Alabama, 54 in South Carolina, 38 in Tennessee and 11 in North Carolina.
-In 2015, 28 supermarkets were opened (including 10 replacement supermarkets) and 154 supermarkets were remodeled.
-Nine supermarkets were closed during the period.
-During 2015, the Company opened 15 supermarkets in Florida, five in North Carolina, three in Alabama, three in South Carolina and two in Georgia.
-Replacement supermarkets opened in 2015 replaced six of the supermarkets closed during the same period.
-Two of the remaining supermarkets closed in 2015 will be replaced on site in subsequent periods and one supermarket will not be replaced.
+As of December 31, 2016, the Company operated 1,136 supermarkets including 774 located in Florida, 184 in Georgia, 63 in Alabama, 57 in South Carolina, 39 in Tennessee and 19 in North Carolina.
+In 2016, 32 supermarkets were opened (including seven replacement supermarkets) and 156 supermarkets were remodeled.
+During 2016, the Company opened 15 supermarkets in Florida, eight in North Carolina, three in Georgia, three in South Carolina, two in Alabama and one in Tennessee.
+Ten supermarkets were closed during the period.
+Of the seven replacement supermarkets opened during 2016, one replaced two of the supermarkets closed in 2016, four replaced supermarkets also closed in 2016 and two replaced supermarkets closed in 2015 that were replaced on site.
+The four remaining supermarkets closed in 2016 will be replaced on site in subsequent periods.
 In the normal course of operations, the Company replaces supermarkets and closes supermarkets that are not meeting performance expectations.
 The impact of future supermarket closings is not expected to be material.